andyfengc/andyfengc.github.io/_posts/2018-02-11-nopCommerce tutorial - (3) develop a plugin.md

 	![](/images/posts/20180211-nop-6.png)

 Also, nopCommerce provides some specific plugin interfaces derived from IPlugin.
-We should implement them to develop plugins with appearance and advanced logic.
+We can move on implementing them to build more plugins with customized appearance and advanced logic.

 - External authentication methods - IExternalAuthenticationMethod interface
 - Widgets - IWidgetPlugin interface